Pasquale Condello: Arrest

 On 18 February 2008, Condello was captured in a major operation involving over 100 policemen who converged on an apartment in the district of Occhio di Péllaro, on the outskirts of Reggio Calabria.
-Although he was armed he did not resist arrest and "behaved like a true, old-style boss", ordering his underlings to hold their fire.
+Although he was armed, he did not resist arrest and "behaved like a true, old-style boss", ordering his underlings to hold their fire.
 He was taken into custody without a struggle, police said.
 He had been trailed for days and was found in the company of his son-in-law and a nephew.

 Investigators said that Condello had remained in his native Reggio Calabria throughout his time on the run and from there ran his gang's operations not only in Calabria but also in Rome and other Italian cities.
 According to police sources, Condello owns real estate and businesses worth more than 54 million euros in Rome and other Italian cities.

 Family life

-He is married with Maria Morabito and has three children: two daughters, Angela and Caterina, and a son Domenico Francesco.
+He is married with Maria Morabito and has two daughters and a son.
 Caterina Condello married Daniele Ionetti, the son of Alfredo Ionetti, considered to be the treasurer of the Condello clan.